Gila Monsters: Profile and Information

 Habits

-How active a Gila monster is, depends on the weather.
-They usually would only surface at night time if the sun is really hot, and show up during the day if the day is a bit cooler.
+How active a Gila monster is depends on the weather.
+They usually would only surface at night if the sun is hot and show up during the day if the day is a bit cooler.

 Offspring